raspberrypilearning/cd-sebento-appinv-3/en/step_5.md

 ## Saving data to Firebase

-+ To allow for all users of your app to see all the accessible places you need to store the data online.
+To allow for all users of your app to see all the accessible places you need to store the data online.
 To do this App Inventor has a Web database, where you can write values to and then later get them back.

-+ Staying on the **AddPlace** screen, go to the **Designer** view and drag a **FirebaseDB**(**Palette** > **Experimental**) component into your app.
-Don't worry if you get a popup message, just go ahead and click ok.
++ Staying on the **AddPlace** screen, go to the **Designer** view and drag a FirebaseDB (**Palette** > **Experimental**) component into your app.
+Don't worry if you get a popup message, just go ahead and click OK.

-+ Back in the Blocks section add a `call FirebaseDB.StoreValue` block.
++ Back in the Blocks, add a `call FirebaseDB.StoreValue` block.

 --- collapse ---
 ---